Water is a radiation protection agent for ionised pyrrole: Methods

 \subsection{Experimental Setup}

 Details of the experimental setup were described elsewhere~\cite{Trippel:MP111:1738}.
 A pulsed valve was operated at 100~Hz to supersonically expand a few millibars of pyrrole (Sigma Aldrich, $>98$~\%) and traces of water in $\ordsim90$~bar of helium into vacuum.
 The resulting molecular beam contained atomic helium, individual pyrrole and water molecules, and various aggregates thereof.
-The electric deflector was used to create pure samples of \pyrrolew~\cite{Chang:IRPC34:557, Johny:CPL721:149}.
-Pyrrole and \pyrrolew were strong-field ionized by 800~nm laser pulses with linear polarization, a duration of $\ordsim30$~fs, focused to $\varnothing\approx35~\um$ (full width at half maximum intensity) with a peak intensity of $\ordsim1\times10^{14}$~\Wpcmcm.
+The electric deflector, which enables the spatial separation of neutral polar molecules according to their dipole-moment-to-mass ratio~\cite{Filsinger:PRL100:133003, Chang:IRPC34:557}, was used to create pure samples of \pyrrolew with a typical purity close to 100\%~\cite{Johny:CPL721:149}.
+Pyrrole and \pyrrolew were strong-field ionised by 800~nm laser pulses with linear polarisation, a duration of $\ordsim30$~fs, focused to $\varnothing\approx35~\um$ (full width at half maximum intensity) with a peak intensity of $\ordsim1\times10^{14}$~\Wpcmcm.
 The ions generated were extracted perpendicular to the molecular beam and laser propagation directions using a velocity-map-imaging spectrometer (VMIS).
 All ions were detected using a position- and time-sensitive detector consisting of a micro-channel plate (MCP) in combination with a fast phosphor screen (P46).
 A visible-light-sensitive Timepix3 detector~\cite{Zhao:RSI88:113104, Roberts:JInst14:P06001} in an event-driven mode recorded all signals, which were stored and centroided using our homebuilt pymepix software~\cite{AlRefaie:JINST14:P10003}.